 Just like with your test prep, it's important to reflect on what works best for you.
 As everyone has different preferences, strengths, and weaknesses, there's no one size fits all approach to studying for and taking the SAT.
 This testing schedule works for a lot of students, but ultimately it's up to you to decide on and stick to the schedule that will allow you to perform your best.

-In the end though, you shouldn't be afraid to take real tests, as they are valuable training experiences and you can almost always improve your scores or make up for a fluke off day.
-Give yourself enough test dates so you don't run out of opportunities to take the test and find the balance between retesting, studying, and accomplishing your goals in time for your college deadlines.
+In the end though, you shouldn't be afraid to take real tests, as they are valuable training experiences and you can almost always improve your scores or make up for an off day.
+Give yourself enough test dates so you don't run out of opportunities to take the test, and find the balance between retesting, studying, and accomplishing your goals in time for your college deadlines.

 What's a good SAT score for 10th grade?
 9th grade?
 What about overall for your college applications?
 These articles explore this topic of when to take the SAT even further, revealing what your early test scores indicate about your future performance.

-Are you aiming for a perfect 2400?
-This full scorer shares his strategies for scoring an 800 in math, Critical Reading, and writing.
+Are you aiming for a perfect 1600?
+This full scorer shares his strategies for scoring an 800 on both Math and Reading and Writing.